J-Andersen-UvA/ToucanVault/Spaceship manager.md

 - Shoot stuff
 The main direction and speed is controlled by the dumb LLM and we can do our best to help

+Or maybe we can:
+- Type into a chatbox short flying instructions and hit prompt

 TODO:
 if not:
 Make sensors detectable by ship